Skip to contents

 bstrap

 Boolean for whether or not to compute standard errors using the multiplier bootstrap.
-If standard errors are clustered, then one must set bstrap=TRUE.
-Default is TRUE (in addition, cband is also by default TRUE indicating that uniform confidence bands will be returned.
-If bstrap is FALSE, then analytical standard errors are reported.
+Default is TRUE (in addition, cband is also by default TRUE indicating that uniform confidence bands will be returned).
+If bstrap=FALSE, analytical standard errors are reported; these are cluster-robust when clustervars is supplied.

 cband